-The event\property is the name(s) of the event properties that provide the value(s) to pick a unique partition.
+The event_property is the name(s) of the event properties that provide the value(s) to pick a unique partition.
 Multiple event property names are separated by the and keyword.

-The stream\def is a stream definition which consists of an event type name optionally followed by parenthesis that contains filter expressions.
+The stream_def is a stream definition which consists of an event type name optionally followed by parenthesis that contains filter expressions.
 If providing filter expressions, only events matching the provided filter expressions for that event type are considered by context partitions.
+The name of a named window or table is not allowed.